 EURES or EURopean Employment Services, is a cooperation network between the European Commission, the Public Employment Services of the European Economic Area (EEA) Member States and other partner organisations.
 The purpose of EURES is to provide information, advice and recruitment/placement (job-matching) services for the benefit of workers and employers, as well as any citizen wishing to benefit from the principle of the free movement of persons.

 Through the EURES job mobility database, Irish job-seekers can look for employment in 29 European countries and Non-Irish job-seekers can find out about working in Ireland.
 Employers can use the same database to help them recruit from and outside Europe.

 Information in relation to workers sent to carry out a service in another EU Member State on a temporary basis may be found on the Posted Workers page.

-Cases of suspected Human Trafficking should be reported to the Department of Justice and Equality HERE.
+Cases of suspected Human Trafficking should be reported to the Department of Justice at email@example.com.
 Trafficking for Labour Exploitation may be suspected if the following indicators, among others, are present;

 - Working too many long hours

 - Dependance on employers for food, transport, accommodation

 - No tax or PRSI contributions, and no access to social supports.

 - No freedom of movement - 'locked into' their workplace.